Bunyod-Suvonov/penguins-wardrobe/themes/bliss/README.md

 `sudo eggs produce --theme /path/to/bliss`

+Normally since it is complex for me to type in the whole theme path, I first find the path using `ls` and autocomplete, for example: `ls .wardrobe/theme/bliss/` or `ls .penguins-wardrobe/theme/bliss`, then I delete the `ls` command and add the real one: `sudo eggs produce --theme .penguins-wardrobe/theme/bliss`

 ## custom calamares-modules **ccm**

 As special theme, include `settings.conf` and custom calamares-modules (ccm).
 It's is based on the Ubuntu focal version and can't be used for Debian, becouse there is not just branding but logic too.